Control vertebrate pests and predators by shooting

 • mammals

-• characteristics of shooting location (topography, habitat, other estate activity, public access)
+• the characteristics of the shooting location (topography, habitat, other area activity, public access)

-• safety of self, other participants and the public.
+• the safety of yourself, other participants and the public

 Scope Performance